ClusterLabs/pcs/CONTRIBUTING.md

   * The check is done by extracting files from the tarball, running `./configure` and `make check`.
   * Note, that `./configure` is run with no options, so it requires dependencies to be installed system wide.
-This can be overriden by running `make distcheck DISTCHECK_CONFIGURE_FLAGS='<flag>...'`.
+This can be overridden by running `make distcheck DISTCHECK_CONFIGURE_FLAGS='<flag>...'`.
   * The point of this test is to make sure all necessary files are present in the tarball.
-* To run black code formater, type `make black`.
+* To run black code formatter, type `make black`.
-* To run isort code formater, type `make isort`.
+* To run isort code formatter, type `make isort`.

 ### Distribution tarball
 * To create a tarball for distribution, run `make dist`.